United Way and Organized Labor: Working Together to Fight For Our Community

 During the past year, the United Way’s Department of Labor Participation continued successful partnerships with the Lackawanna and Pocono Workforce Investment Boards.
 The Department also continued its work with the Northeast Pennsylvania Industrial Resource Center to promote manufacturing in our region, retain jobs and create new employment opportunities for displaced workers.

-The Department continues to be an integral part of the Commonwealth’s Rapid Response Team—meeting immediately with displaced workers to quickly help them access important services during unemployment, including the distribution of an informational “Services for the Unemployed” brochure, available through the rapid response team, online and at the CareerLink of Lackawanna County.
+The Department continues to be an integral part of the Commonwealth’s Rapid Response Team—meeting immediately with over 300 displaced workers to quickly help them access important services during unemployment, including the distribution of an informational “Services for the Unemployed” brochure, available through the rapid response team, online and at the CareerLink of Lackawanna County.

 The Department was pleased to once again support the Letter Carrier Branch 17’s successful Stamp Out Hunger Food Drive to help fill the shelves of area food pantries and supported our local veterans through the Scranton Lackawanna Human Development Agency’s creation of a Veteran’s Resource Council to help our nation’s veterans here at home.